UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 For example: you can choose for a machine with 3 virtual processors and 3000 MB RAM.
 However, which values to choose is limited by your PC.
 It is recommended not to use all cores of your PC and for RAM memory it is recommended not to use a very large part of the RAM of your system (maximum 60-80%) as it will make normal operations slower (e.g. internet browsing).
 If your PC becomes much slower, consider changing these values again.

+Now start Docker again:
+Double click on the "Docker for Windows" icon on your desktop.
+Docker will start.

+Wait about a minute until on the right a small screen will appear saying "Docker is now up and Running"

 ## Step 3: Start working with Docker